SOVEREIGN-NET/zhtp/README.md

 - Best compatibility with existing systems

 ### Pure Mesh Mode
-- Complete ISP bypass using only mesh protocols
+- Complete  using only mesh protocols
 - Maximum privacy and decentralization
 - Requires multiple ZHTP nodes in area